Lightstreamer/Lightstreamer-example-RoomBall-client-javascript/README.md

 * Note that, as prerequisite, the [Lightstreamer - Room-Ball Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-RoomBall-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
 * Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder of the demo.
-Alternatively you can build a `lightstreamer.js` file from the
+Alternatively, you can build a `lightstreamer.js` file from the
 [online generator](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
-In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
+In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js file` from [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
 * Get the `jquery.qtip-1.0.0-rc3.min.js` file from [qtip download page](http://craigsworks.com/projects/qtip/download/) and put it in the `src/js` folder of the demo.
 * Please note that the demo uses a jQuery customized theme, included in this project.

-You can deploy this demo in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
+You can deploy this demo to use the Lightstreamer server as Web server or in any external Web Server you are running.
-If you choose the former case please create the folders `<LS_HOME>/pages/demos/RoomBallDemo` then copy here the contents of the `/src` folder of this project.<br>
+If you choose the former case, please create the folders `<LS_HOME>/pages/demos/RoomBallDemo`, then copy here the contents of the `/src` folder of this project.<br>
-The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the local machine.
-If you need to targeting a different Lightstreamer server open `js/Constants.js` file an change the SERVER property accordingly.
+The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the local machine.
+If you need to target a different Lightstreamer server, open `js/Constants.js` file and change the SERVER property accordingly.
 ```js
  SERVER: protocolToUse+"//localhost:8080"
 ```